async-aws/aws/docs/features/async.md

 On the first call to a getter, the HTTP response will be downloaded and the body will be parsed.

-This behavior can be observed with a debugger.
+This behavior can be observed when using a debugger like xDebug.

 ### Not using the result

-Consider this rare edge case:
+Consider this rare scenario:

 ```php
 use AsyncAws\Sqs\SqsClient;